 Researchers explain more about these unique tattoo inks on Diabetes.
 They say the project’s purpose is to detect changes in the inner metabolic state through a tattoo.

 For those who have diabetes or any other health condition that requires regular dietary monitoring, the whole concept would be extremely helpful.
 Plus, it’s exciting even for those with no health problems, especially data nerds.

 Xin Liu is one of the MIT researchers included in the project.
 He says a lot of patients are contacting them saying they want to try out the tattoo ink.

 But, since the project is still in the proof-of-concept stage, it’s not known when it’ll become a real product.
 So, people can’t sign up for one of these revolutionary ink tattoos, at least for now.

 Scientists used patches of pig skin to test the tattoo inks.
 They changed the fluids’ levels to be detected using injections.

 People can see the testing on pig skin patches in the video below.
-Also, there’s a digital rendering of how would those unique tattoo inks look like on a human arm.
+Also, there’s a digital rendering of what would those unique tattoo inks look like on a human arm.

 The inks should pass a number of stages of rigorous tests before being approved for humans.
 Of course, it should go through animal tests first, and then eventually in humans.
 Researchers must check for possible adverse reactions such as allergies.

 Also, they say it needs more research before they could say the tattoo indicators are accurate.
-For now, they can’t say that, so it’ll take quite a bit time before the product hits the market.
-Still, Liu reports the technology surely opens up possibilities.
+For now, they can’t say that, so it’ll take quite a bit of time before the product hits the market.
+Still, Liu reports that technology surely opens up possibilities.

-The project will be presented at the International Symposium on Wearable Computers in September 2017.
+The project will be presented at Diabetes in September 2017.